sourcegraph/handbook/content/departments/engineering/dev/process/incidents/extensibility_repo_name_log.md

 ## Background:

-The extension team within Sourcegraph’s cloud organization was working on a feature called Browser Extension fallback to Sourcegraph.com (Github: link).
+The extension team within Sourcegraph’s cloud organization was working on a feature called Browser Extension fallback to Sourcegraph.com (GitHub: link).

 Our goal is to create useful extensions for Sourcegraph users, whether they are using on-prem enterprise instances or Sourcegraph.com.
 Recently, we launched a new version of the Chrome and Firefox extension (version 21.10.15.1603) which introduced a bug that resulted in the Chrome and Firefox extensions defaulting to Sourcegraph Cloud, rather than checking on-prem.